Skip to content

 2. File → Export… → PNG.

-Terminal conversion
+Method 3: Terminal conversion with sips

 sips -s format png IMG.heic --out IMG.png